N. Korea preps nuclear site demolition despite US summit doubts - Journal du Cameroun

 Observers will be watching the nuclear test site destruction ceremony closely for any clues to the North’s mood.

-Previous similar gestures by the North have been rapidly reversed when the international mood soured.
+Previous similar gestures by the North were rapidly reversed when the international mood soured.

 But others say the fact that North Korea agreed to destroy the site without preconditions or asking for something in return from Washington is significant.